Classes for 10 week term

 (Current paid members of the Irish Cultural Center & McClelland Library receive a 10% discount)

 Scottish Country Dance Class for beginners

-Homeschool Enrichment-Specific Class.
+Homeschool Enrichment-Specific Class for students 9 years old to 18.
 Other students are welcome.

 Thursdays at 2-3PM in the Norton Room

 MULTIPLE CHILD DISCOUNT!